-We assist low income unemployed men in their return to the workplace by providing work appropriate clothing at no cost.
-These men are seeking jobs in a wide range of industries and we provide them with everything from boots to suits.
-We provide either business casual work wear such as jackets or suits for job interview purposes or construction gear for men looking for work in the trades.
+We assist low-income unemployed men (and some women) in their return to the workplace by providing work appropriate clothing and gear at no cost.
+These individuals are seeking jobs in a wide range of industries and we provide them with everything from boots to suits.
+We provide either business casual work wear such as jackets or suits for job interview purposes or construction gear for work in the trades.

 +Can I get both construction gear and an interview suit?

 Yes.
 We are happy to provide either formal wear, business casual wear or construction gear.
 It depends on what you need to get back to work.